Kings of the Road: Production

 The film contains many long shots without dialogue, including an outdoor defecation scene, and it was filmed in black and white by long-time Wenders collaborator Robby Müller.

 Kings of the Road was shot in black and white, wide-screen (5:3) format, which is explicitly mentioned in the titles.
 Only the first scene of the film where Winter and Lander meet was scripted; everything else was improvised by the actors.
 Wim Wenders shot 49000 m of film and the final cut was 4760 m.
 The camera used was an ARRI 35 BL.
 The negative material from Kodak (Plus-X and Four-X) copied to ORWO positive.

 The songs that are played in Bruno's portable single-disc player are: "The More I See You" by Chris Montez, "Just Like Eddie" by Heinz, and "King of the Road" by Roger Miller.

+Other songs on the soundtrack of the film were written and performed by the German krautrock group Improved Sound Limited.

 The cost of production was DM 730,800 (then equivalent to US$315,000).
 The film was financed with a screenplay premium of the Federal Ministry of the Interior of DM 250,000.

 In his documentary, White Walls director Mike Schlömer shot footage along the inner-German border between Lüneburg and Hof, where Wim Wenders shot footage.

 It was the first film Wenders made through his new production company Road Movies Produktion.
 He shot it in black and white because he thought that it was much more realistic and natural than color.